quorten/quorten-blog1/_posts/2020-07-02-actual-wxp-vm.md

-Finally, fortunately copying from my particular physical machine configuration and running in QEMU, I also did not have any trouble with the VGA driver causing crashes, so I'm all set to boot at this point!
+Finally, fortunately copying from my particular physical machine configuration and running in QEMU, I also did not have any trouble with the AGP driver causing crashes, so I'm all set to boot at this point!

 ----------